algorand-devrel/vrf-oracle/README.md

 go run main.go
 ```

-and it should start w
+and it should start writing vrf values to global state

+NOTE
+The global state scheme used for storage is poor at best and i might have broken it with the last push, will come back to it later.